Aruna Shanbaug case: Death

 A few days before her death, Shanbaug was diagnosed with pneumonia.
 She was moved to the medical intensive care unit (MICU) of the hospital and put on a ventilator.
 She died the morning of 18 May 2015.
 Her funeral was performed by the hospital nurses and other staff members.

 In popular culture

 A non-fiction book about the case titled Aruna's Story was written by Pinki Virani in 1998.
 Duttakumar Desai wrote the Marathi play Katha Arunachi from 1994–1995; it was performed at college level and subsequently staged by Vinay Apte in 2002.

 A Gujarati fiction novel, Jad Chetan, was written by popular novelist Harkisan Mehta in 1985 and was based on Shanbaug's case.

 Anumol played Shanbaug in the 2014 Malayalam film Maram Peyyumbol.

-A part of the plot of the marathi film Janiva mentions about the case, and the subsequent impact.
+A part of the plot of the marathi film Janiva mentions the case and its subsequent impact.

 Shanbaug's story was also portrayed in the series Crime Patrol.

 In June 2020, the Ullu web series KASAK, which is based on the case, was released.
 The role of Sheetal, Shanbaug's stand-in, is portrayed by Ihana Dhillon.